tebeka/snowball/README.md

 This project was mostly a learning exercise for me, I don't consider it production quality.

+## Installing

+`go get github.com/tebeka/snowball@latest`

+You will need a C compiler on your machine.

 ## Development

 If you want to update the underlying C library, run `update-c.sh`.
 Make sure to run the tests after.